Prerequisite : Protocols in Application Layer

 Anonymous FTP is enabled on some sites whose files are available for public access.
 A user can access these files without having any username or password.
-Instead, username is set to anonymous and password to guest by default.
-Here, the user access is very limited.
+Instead, the username is set to anonymous and password to the guest by default.
+Here, user access is very limited.
 For example, the user can be allowed to copy the files but not to navigate through directories.

 Reference : https://en.wikipedia.org/wiki/File_Transfer_Protocol

 This article is contributed by Achiv Chauhan.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.

 - Difference between File Transfer Protocol (FTP) and Secure File Transfer Protocol (SFTP)